U.S. COVID-19 vaccination drive heads to nursing homes | Health

 MODERNA SHOT PREFERRED BY SOME Walgreens and CVS in partnership with the federal government aim to vaccinate some 7 million people in more than 70,000 long- term care facilities.

 The companies began dosing some residents with Pfizer's vaccine last week, but their full rollout begins on Monday.
-Walgreens said it will provide vaccinations this week in about 800 facilities in 12 states.
-CVS did not specify how many facilities it would visit, but said it also plans to begin administering doses in a dozen states.
+Walgreens said it would provide vaccinations this week in about 800 facilities in 12 states.
+CVS did not specify how many facilities it would visit, but said it also planned to begin administering doses in a dozen states.

 Both vaccines were about 95% effective at preventing illness in large clinical trials.
-In the coming weeks, Walgreens said it plans to vaccinate about 3 million residents and staff at 35,000 long-term care facilities over the coming weeks, while CVS plans to vaccinate around 4 million residents and staff at over 40,000 such facilities.
+Walgreens said it planned to vaccinate about 3 million residents and staff at 35,000 long-term care facilities over the coming weeks, while CVS plans to vaccinate around 4 million residents and staff at over 40,000 such facilities.

 On Sunday, outside advisers to the CDC recommended that 30 million frontline essential workers should be the next group to receive priority for vaccination, including first responders, teachers, public transit staff and grocery store workers.